 Executive Director - Wm.
 Andrew Schwartz

 Wm.
-Andrew Schwartz, Ph.D. is Executive Director of the Center for Process Studies, Co-Founder and Executive Vice President of Toward Ecological Civilization (ecociv.org), and Managing Editor of Process Studies journal.
-Andrew earned his Ph.D. in Philosophy of Religion and Theology at Claremont Graduate University.
+Andrew Schwartz is Executive Director of the Center for Process Studies, Co-Founder and Executive Vice President of Toward Ecological Civilization (ecociv.org), and Adjunct Professor of philosophy and theology at Claremont School of Theology.
+Dr. Schwartz earned his Ph.D. in Philosophy of Religion and Theology at Claremont Graduate University.
 His academic interests are broad, and include Comparative Religious Philosophies, Process Thought, Ecology, Education, and more.
+His recent work has been focused on high-impact philosophy and the role of big ideas in the transition toward ecological civilization.
 As Executive Director, Andrew has overall strategic and operational responsibility for CPS, including development and implementation of the CPS mission, programs, and strategic vision.

 Faculty Co-Director (Emeritus) - John B. Cobb, Jr.

 John B. Cobb, Jr., is an American theologian, philosopher, and environmentalist.
 Described by historian Gary Dorrien as one of the two most important North American theologians of the twentieth century, Cobb is the preeminent scholar in the field of process philosophy and process theology, and the author of more than fifty books.
 In 2014, he was elected to the American Academy of Arts and Sciences.
 Cobb is a founding co-director of the Center for Process Studies and Professor Emeritus of Claremont School of Theology and Claremont Graduate University.